jac99/FootAndBall/README.md

 .

 ### Training
-To train our network, edit config.txt and set paths to training datasets.
+To train our network, edit `config.txt` and set paths to ISSIA-CNR Soccer and SoccerPlayerDetection (optionally) training datasets.
 Then, run:

     python train_detector.py --config config.txt

 ### Testing
-The pre-trained model *model_20201019_1416_final.pth* is saved in `models/` folder.
+The pre-trained model `model_20201019_1416_final.pth` is saved in `models/` folder.
-The model was trained with ISSIA-CNR dataset (cameras 1,2,3 and 4) and SoccerPlayerDetection dataset (DataSet_001).
+The model was trained with ISSIA-CNR dataset (cameras 1,2,3 and 4) and SoccerPlayerDetection dataset (set DataSet_001).
 To run the trained model use the following command:

-    python run_detector --path datasets/issia/filmrole5.avi --weights models/model_20201019_1416_final.pth --out_video out_video.avi --device <cpu or cuda>
+    python run_detector --path datasets/issia/filmrole5.avi --weights models/model_20201019_1416_final.pth --out_video out_video.avi --device <cpu|cuda>

 This will create a video with name given by *out_video* parameter with bounding boxes around the ball and players position.
 Detection confidence level (in 0..1 range) will be displayed above each bounding box.
-Videos with detection results on ISSIA-CNR dataset can ve downloaded here:
+Examplary videos with detection results on ISSIA-CNR Soccer dataset can ve downloaded here:
 <a href="visualization/results5.mp4>camera 5</a>,
 <a href="visualization/results6.mp4>camera 6</a>
 .